Sustainability is fundamental

 Shop, sip and savor with a purpose

 Take for instance, the more than 100 thrift shops, flea markets, antique stores and more that inspire secondhand shopping.
 Or the largest producer-only farmers' market in the country that provides locally-grown food to the masses every weekend.
-And the grain-to-glass mentality of several of our craft beverage makers that ensures locally-produced ingredients don't go to waste.
+And the grain-to-glass mentality of several of our craft beverage makers that ensures locally produced ingredients don't go to waste.
+There's also the Madison Public Market, set to open in summer 2026, which achieved LEED Gold certification from the U.S. Green Building Council—making it Madison's 15th LEED-certified project.

 Back to top.